biicode/docs/biicode/configuration_files/policies.rst

 If you have defined another policy name as "my_policy", like this example: ::

 	my_policy:
-	# First rule is accept with priority 1 all your published blocks (master branches)
+	# Rule to accept with ``STABLE`` tag your published blocks
-	# for all tags.
+	# with priority 1.
-	- block: block.user == "[USER]" and branch == "[USER]/master"
+	- block: block.user == "[YOUR_USER]"
 	  version: tag==STABLE
 	  priority: 1

 	default:
-	# First rule is accept with priority 1 all your published blocks (master branches)
+	# Rule to accept with ``DEV`` tag another user's published
-	# for all tags.
+	# blocks with priority 1
-	- block: block.user == "[USER]" and branch == "[USER]/master"
+	- block: block.user == "[ANY_USER]"
 	  version: tag==DEV
 	  priority: 1

-Then, you have two names to call different policies.
+In this case, you have two names to call different policies.
 In this case, if you want to select "my_policy" to get the dependencies according it, you only have to write this command:

 .. code-block:: bash